soulwing/tnm4j/README.md

 A *target* is a simple object that describes the relevant characteristics of a remote agent necessary for communication.
-A target implements either the `SnmpV2cTarget` or `SnmpV3Target` interface, depending on whether the remote agent supports the SNMPv2c or SNMPv3 protocol.
+A target implements either the `SnmpV3Target`, `SnmpV2cTarget`, or `SnmpV1Target` interface, depending on whether the remote agent supports the SNMPv3, SNMPv2c, or SNMPv1 protocol, respectively.
 These interfaces describe properties such as network address and security characteristics of the remote agent.
-Tnm4j provides simple concrete target implementations -- `SimpleSnmpV2cTarget` and  `SimpleSnmpV3Target` -- that your application can construct and configure directly.
+Tnm4j provides simple concrete target implementations -- `SimpleSnmpV3Target`, `SimpleSnmpV2cTarget`, and `SimpleV1Target` -- that your application can construct and configure directly.
 Alternatively, your domain model objects representing network devices could easily implement these interfaces, allowing your model objects to be used directly as targets.

 A *context* provides the ability to invoke SNMP operations on a given target.
 You create a context using `SnmpFactory` and providing the target to the